 \subsubsection{Growth of fluctuations of small amplitude}

-The dynamical trajectories of the expanding baryon-rich matter in the heavy-ion collisions and of the falling matter in supernova explosions till a phase transition did not occur can be characterized by approximately conserved entropy, whereas the volume $V_3$ and the temperature $T$ are changed with the time.
-Adiabatic trajectories of the matter and different possibilities of occurring of the liquid-vapor type phase transition were shown in Fig. \ref{spinT} on the plot of $T/T_{cr} = f (n/n_{cr})$.
-Note that in reality for the quark-hadron first-order phase transition the plot looks a bit different, since then $T_{cr}$ increases with a decrease of the baryon density \cite{RandrupGQP,Steinheimer:2013gla,Steinheimer:2016bet}.
+The phenomenon illustrating exponential growth of fluctuations in the spinodal region is the opening of the bottle of champagne.
+The dynamical trajectories of the expanding baryon-rich matter in the heavy-ion collisions and of the falling matter in supernova explosions, until a phase transition did not occur, can be characterized by approximately conserved entropy, whereas the volume $V_3$ and the temperature $T$ are changed with the time.
+Adiabatic trajectories of the matter and different possibilities of occurring of the liquid--vapor type phase transition were shown in Fig. \ref{spinT} on the plot of $T/T_{cr} = f (n/n_{cr})$.
+Note that in reality for the quark--hadron first-order phase transition the plot looks a bit different, since then $T_{cr}$ increases with a decrease of the baryon density \cite{RandrupGQP,Steinheimer:2013gla,Steinheimer:2016bet}.
 However this peculiarity does not change a general analysis.

-Now consider evolution of fluctuations in the spinodal region.
-First, find solutions of the linearized hydrodynamical equations, cf. \cite{Skokov:2010dd}.
-Now ``r''-reference point can be placed at arbitrary distance from the critical point, and assumption of small over-ctiticality is not as essential.
-So, suppress the subscript ``r''.
-Introduce
+Now let us consider evolution of fluctuations in the spinodal region.
+First, we find solutions of the linearized hydrodynamical equations, cf. \cite{Skokov:2010dd}.
+Now ``r''-reference point can be placed at arbitrary distance from the critical point, and assumption of a small over-criticality is not as essential.
+So, let us suppress the subscript ``r''.
+Let us introduce